nik-ez/snowiq-docs/soc-login-and navigation.md

 <section id="MC311-Tickets" markdown="1">
 ### MC311 Tickets

-The MC311 system is used by Montgomery County, MD to process emergency ticket requests that come in during the snow storm.
-The SNOWiQ's MC311 Tickets page allows Admin users to send emergency requests that come in from the MC311 system to Supervisors who will in turn assign them to Drivers during an event.
+The MC311 system is used by Montgomery County, MD to process emergency ticket requests received during a snow storm.
+The SNOWiQ's MC311 Tickets page allows Admin users to send emergency requests received from the MC311 system to Supervisors, who will in turn assign them to Drivers during an event.

 ![MC311 Tickets](/images/soc/soc-login-and-navigation/mc311-tickets.png){: .width-xl}{: data-lightbox="8"}
 </section>